Order Info &

 various wildlife programs and organizations.

-Susan, a recent inductee
+Susan, a signature member

-to the Society of Animal Artists, has received many awards and
+of the Society of Animal Artists, has received many awards and

 honors while diligently using her talent to build the foundations